 Final Thoughts on the Coolest Places to Visit in Tokyo

-Tokyo can be an expensive city, but don’t let that stop you from spending some time in this city, because it’s absolutely worth the money.
+Japan can be an expensive place, but don’t let that stop you from spending some time in this city, because it’s absolutely worth the money.
 It’s one of the most interesting cities in the world and offers all the best parts of Japanese culture as well as the most incredible food you’ll ever eat.
 To make your trip easier, and so that you don’t go outside of your budget, use the attractions we’ve explored here as your guide to the city and have the trip of your dreams.

 Yay for transparency!
 Some of the links in this post are affiliate links.
 This means that if you book your accommodation through the site, The Broke Backpacker will earn a small commission at no extra cost to you.
 Your support helps me keep the site going.